awslabs/mlspace/frontend/docs/admin-guide/install.md

 ```
 12. Click the next button and then select the checkbox next to the name of the policy you created in step 8 above.
 You will also need to attach the default notebook policy you previously created as well as the AWS managed policy `AWSLambdaVPCAccessExecutionRole`.
 In total you should have 3 policies attached to the role.
 13. After selecting the 3 policies click next and enter a name for the role.
 You can name the role whatever you'd like.
 Optionally add a description and tags and then click "Create role"
-14. Once the role has been created record the role arn as we'll need to use it later.
+14. Once the role has been created record the role ARN as we'll need to use it later.

 #### S3 Reader Role
 The {{ $params.APPLICATION_NAME }} react app is hosted statically in S3 and accessed via an API Gateway S3 proxy integration.
 This proxy resource will use the role associated with the `S3_READER_ROLE_ARN` in `constants.ts` if specified.
 If you do not specify an ARN {{ $params.APPLICATION_NAME }} will attempt to create a new role.
 You can manually create the necessary policy and role using the following steps: